prodmodfour/avengers_campaign_player_wiki/backgrounds/grand_spawn_of_the_dark_ocean/grand_spawn_of_the_dark_ocean.md

 # Basic Info

-A few years ago, you heard the sound of the ocean call to you.
-You followed it and found yourself wandering an endless stretch of grey sand.
-After what felt like centuries to you, you arrived at an ocean of darkness.
-You found a worm, a wriggling mass of black tendrils.
-You ate it without thinking.
+Years ago, you heard the ocean calling your name — a voice deep and patient, older than the tides themselves.
+You followed it across an endless shore of gray sand, walking for what felt like centuries.
+At last, you reached the Dark Ocean — a vast sea of shadow that swallowed all light.

-After eating it, you returned to the mortal plane.
-Time had not passed in this world, even though you experienced centuries in the realm of the dark ocean.
+There, you found a creature: a worm made of writhing black tendrils.
+Without hesitation, you devoured it.

+When you awoke, you were back in the mortal realm.
+No time had passed, though your mind is now that of an ancient.

-Over the course of the next few days, your body morphed slowly and painfully into its new, crablike form.
-Your mind changed and gained knowledge that you had no way of knowing.
+Over the next few days, your body began to twist and harden, reshaping itself into a crablike form.
+Your mind expanded, flooded with knowledge you could not have learned by mortal means.

-You learn that there are other similar to you.
-Other crab people.
-But they are lesser spawn.
-You are the Grand Spawn of the Dark Ocean.
-The prophet sent to free the universe from the cosmic forces that seek to enslave it.
+You soon discovered that others like you exist — lesser spawn, fragments of the same deep power.
+But you are not like them.
+You are the **Grand Spawn of the Dark Ocean**, the chosen prophet destined to liberate the cosmos from the unseen forces that bind it.

-With your psychic powers, you learn that there is one other like you.
-Another Grand Spawn, Melorias.
-Your new crab instincts tell you to destroy him, to eat him and take his place as the leader of the Dark Oceanspawn.
-He is weak, and only you can save the universe.
+Through your newly awakened psychic senses, you perceive another Grand Spawn — **Melorias**.
+Your instincts whisper that only one can rule the Dark Ocean’s children.
+To save the universe, you must find him, devour him, and claim his power.

-# You get:
+# You Gain:

-* Crab Mutations
+* **Crab Mutations**
-* Psychic Powers
+* **Psychic Powers**
-* A Lesser Spawn (crab friend)
+* **A Lesser Spawn** (your loyal crab companion)

-See the pages below for more information.
+See the following pages for more details.